 There are several ways to convert a bird to a new diet.
 Some birds are very cooperative and immediately accept the new diet when it is offered in place of seeds.
 Unfortunately, with most birds, it is not that simple.
 These pets require close monitoring, patience and persistence.
 Remember that this is for the rest of the bird’s life.
 Gradual change allows the bird to overcome their natural suspicions through a process of observation, mental adjustment and testing.
 We recommend the following approach:

-Reduce original amount seeds to 1/2 and do everything else the same.
-If during this time the bird fails to consume all the seeds but is still not eating the pellets, then too much seed is being offered.
+- Reduce original amount of seeds to 1/2 and do everything else the same.
+If during this time the bird fails to consume all the seeds, but is still not eating the pellets, then too much seed is being offered.

 The old saying, “he will eat when he gets hungry enough” doesn’t apply to birds.
 Never advise that the owner simply starve the bird into accepting a new diet.
 This rarely works and may result in the bird actually starving to death before accepting a new diet!